Find out about the possible side effects of anti sickness drugs. Not everyone will have side effects.

 What side effects are

 Side effects are unwanted or unpleasant effects of a treatment.
 Different drugs have different side effects.
 Some are very rare and only a few people will have them.
-By law drug companies have to list every side effect that has been reported to them, no matter how rare they are.
+By law, drug companies must list every side effect that has been reported to them, no matter how rare they are.

 Your doctor or nurse should tell you about the most likely side effects of drugs before you take them.
 And you can ask your doctor or nurse for more information if you are worried.